LiskArchive/lisk-legacy-docs/user-guide/administration/source/admin-source.md

 For code documentation, Lisk Core uses [JSDoc](http://usejsdoc.org/).
 With JSDoc generates a static HTML documentation site.
-To build the documentation site, run the following command:
+To build the documentation site, run the following command inside the lisk folder:

 ```
 npm run docs:build
 ```

+The docs are generated inside of `docs/build`.

 To host the documentation site (e.g. for easy access via a browser), use the following command:

 ```
 npm run docs:serve
 ```

+This will start a webserver, and the docs will be accessible through the browser on port 8080, e.g. `localhost:8080`.
+The process will be started inside the terminal.
+To stop the webserver again, hit `CTRL + C`.

 For more information please have a look in the [Contribution Guidelines](https://github.com/LiskHQ/lisk/blob/development/docs/CONTRIBUTING.md) for Lisk Core on Github.